softspiders/cra-ts-uilib-storybook-lerna-mvn-war/README.md

-# cra-typescript-uilib-storybook-lerna
+# cra-typescript-uilib-storybook-lerna-mvn-war

-Minimalistic React app in TypeScript based on UI lib with Storybook.
+Minimalistic React app in TypeScript based on UI lib with Storybook and building war by Maven.
 And all of this in Lerna monorepo.

 ## Direct feature ancestors